NielsRogge/Transformers-Tutorials/LayoutLMv2/README.md

 The full documentation (which also includes tips on how to use `LayoutLMv2Processor`) can be found [here](https://huggingface.co/transformers/model_doc/layoutlmv2.html).

 The models on the hub can be found [here](https://huggingface.co/models?search=layoutlmv2).

+Note that there's also a Gradio demo available for LayoutLMv2, hosted as a HuggingFace Space [here](https://huggingface.co/spaces/nielsr/LayoutLMv2-FUNSD).